mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 npm run e2e
 ```

+# Todos

-## Todo
+## Immediate todos

-- Clean up all modals
+- Clean up all modals and move them into the modals directory
 - Encapsulate candidate contest view and logic into its own page
 - CVR generation
 - Remove legacy classes
-- Figure out what I need to do to properly handle sequences
+- Figure out why some EDFs fail to load

+## Later todo

-- Figure out how to do the native builds
+- Figure out how to do the native builds and add documentation for it
 - Figure out what needs to be displayed for ballot markup option
+- Add tests for everything
 - Update compromised packages per GitHub's recommendation